Lectures on Gauge theories and Many-Body systems: Gauge theories and measures on partitions

 \subsection{Three theories}

-In agreement with the theory \cite{Arnold:1997} of mathematical trinities there are three versions of everything.
-In our case we have the cohomological $H$, $K$-theoretic $K$ and elliptic cohomology $Ell$ versions of the model.
-The gauge theoretic origin of these models are the four dimensional gauge theory, five dimensional theory compactified on a circle, or the six dimensional theory compactified on a two-torus.
+In agreement with the theory \cite{Arnold:1997} of mathematical trinities there are three versions of everything worth discussing.
+In our case we have the cohomological $H$, $K$-theoretic $K$, and elliptic cohomology $Ell$ versions of the model.
+These models originate in four-dimensional gauge theory, five-dimensional gauge theory compactified on a circle, and six-dimensional gauge theory compactified on a two-torus.

 In the latter case the measure depends, in addition to everything else, on the modulus ${\sigma}$, ${\Im}{\sigma} > 0$ of the elliptic curve